Neal-Schuman Foundation Grants

 - Eisner Memorial Library (Red Bank, N.J.)

 - Friends of the Dallas (Texas) Public Library

 - Friends of the Long Beach (Calif.)
 Public Library

 - Pomona (Calif.)
 Public Library

 - Salem-South Lyon (Mich.)
 District Library - Read about the landslide victory for the library's millage!

 Cycle 2 Grants

-Please note that grant recipients will not receive any direct funds.
-The funds will be administered by United for Libraries and will be disbursed directly to the professional consultants to cover their fees and expenses for providing the two days of on-site advocacy training at each library.
+Please note that grant recipients do not receive any direct funds.
+The funds are administered by United for Libraries and disbursed directly to the professional consultants to cover their fees and expenses for providing the two days of on-site advocacy training at each library.